kubevirt/community/design-proposals/cpu-hotplug.md

 Sequence of events:
 - User updates CPU sockets on a vm.spec.template.spec.domain.cpu
 - VM controller determines the request/limits required and writes the necessary changes to the active vmi.Spec
+- VM controller writes the required request/limits in the vmi.Status
 - VMI workload update controller detects the mismatch between the resource request/limits on the pod vs vmi.Spec and live migrates the VMI to satisfy vmi.spec
 - Migration controller constructs a new target pod with the desired CPU request/limits
+- Migration controller identfies a match between the required request/limits on the vmi.Status and those of the VMI target pod
+- Migration controller marks the VMI as safe to hotplug.
-- VMI live migrates
+- VMI live migrates.
-- virt-handler triggers the hotplug/hot-unplug LibVirt action after the live migration completes
+- virt-handler identifies the mark and triggers the hotplug/hot-unplug LibVirt action after the live migration completes
 - VM status is updated to reflect that the pending hotplug/hot-unplug actions have completed

 ## Phase 3 (future): Using the [Kubernetes vertical scaling API](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/1287-in-place-update-pod-resources ) once it reaches a more mature state